QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 ## ∘───── 📋 TODO Checklist ─────∘ // TODO
 - **Initially Posted on**: `DD Month YYYY` - `Reassessment Round #xx`
 - **Last Updated on**: `DD Month YYYY` - `Checklist Assessment #[ReassessmentRoundNumber]-[ChecklistAssessmentNumber]` // CR_TODO Perform next Checklist Assessment Round

-Please update this checklist as you work through items.
-I would advise copying/updating it here or in a document online, which you and I can view/follow.
+Please use the list below as a working guideline.
+I recommend copying it or creating your own version, ideally in a format I can also access and follow along with.
+A good option would be to add a new tab in your existing Set Plan Excel document for this purpose.

-If you don't, I may update this list here via this discord thread.
+I'll be using this list here to track your progress as well.
+As you work through the items, feel free to update your version, and I’ll mirror any changes here in the thread to keep everything in sync.
+This way, we can easily monitor what's been completed and what still needs attention.

 ### ---⇢ 🗃️ TODO Legend ⇠---
 - 🔲 TODO — Task identified but not yet started
 - 🔄 WIP — Task is in progress
 - ✅ DONE — Task has been completed successfully
-- 🟨 DISMISSED – Task was reviewed and ruled out
+- 🟨 DISMISSED – Task was reviewed and ruled out (by CR)
-- ❌ CANCELED — Task was dropped or no longer applicable
+- ❌ CANCELED — Task was dropped or no longer applicable (by Reviewee)

 ### ---⇢ 📌 Initial Code Review Tasks ⇠--- // TODO
 ### 🔲 🧪❗ ...